Kickapoo State Recreation Area: Coal strip-mining: 1850-1940

-1940-Present
+State ownership: 1940-present

-The state of Illinois initially purchased 1,290 acres of land from the United Electric Coal Company in 1939 and added additional area to the park in subsequent years.
+The state of Illinois initially purchased 1,290 acres of land from the United Electric Coal Company in 1939 and added additional areas to the park in subsequent years.
 Clint C. Tilton, a local newspaper owner and historian, began the drive that brought this park to Vermilion County.
 Since then the park has gradually recovered from the mine pits and spoil piles left behind from the strip-mining process.

 In the fall of 2008, a shortage in the state budget of $2 billion led to the threat of park closure.

 The state was planning to close 11 parks on November 1, including Kickapoo State Park, to help meet its budget.
 Kelley Quinn, a spokeswoman from former Governor Rod Blagojevich's office, said "[p]arks are closing across the country; people are being laid off...[you] have to consider the national economy.
 The national economy is part of...[why we must close the park]."

 The decision to close the park was met with much resistance.
 More than 300 protesters, made up of a conglomeration of local Danville residents and University of Illinois students, met at Kickapoo in late August 2008 to protest its closure.
 Due to the protests, Illinois Governor Rod Blagojevich decided to allow Kickapoo to remain open while 7 other state parks were closed.
 In celebration of the park remaining open, a cleanup day of Kickapoo was scheduled on April 25, 2009.
 Volunteers were provided with the equipment necessary to remove litter from campsites and lakes.
 Since then there have been many cleanup efforts by local residents.